arturmatlega/instalguru-blog-en/_drafts/how-to-change-a-tap-washer-a-quick-fix-for-a-dripping-tap.md

 * First, remove the cap from the tap handle.
 Caps are typically red or blue.
 You can use a screwdriver to pry it off.
 * **Unscrew and dismantle the whole handle.** It can be easily done without using any additional tools.
 * Then, remove the stem from the sleeve - to do this, you can use a fork spanner or a monkey wrench.
 Thanks to this, you have a full access to the cartridge, so that you can examine the tap washer. **If the element is worn off or damaged, replace it:** remove the screw, take out the old ring and replace it with a new one.
-What model is the best?
+Which type is the best one?
 You can choose a silicone washer - white or black.

 ![](/uploads/washer3.jpg)